 The Board has adopted significant processes designed to support the Board's capacity for objective judgment, including executive sessions of the independent directors at Board meetings at which no employees are present, independent evaluation of, and communication with, members of senior management, and rigorous self-evaluation of the Board, its committees, and its leadership.
-These and other critical governance processes are reflected in the Corporate Governance Guidelines and the various Committee Charters that are available on the Company's website at www.seacormarine.com.
+These and other critical governance processes are reflected in the Corporate Governance Guidelines and the various Committee Charters that are available on the Company's website at www.seacormarine.com by navigating to "Investors," and clicking "Corporate Governance."
+The Company's website and the information contained therein or connected thereto shall not be deemed to be incorporated into this Proxy Statement.
 The Board has also provided mechanisms for stockholders to communicate in writing with the Non-Executive Chairman of the Board, with the non-management and/or independent directors, and with the full Board on matters of significance.
-These processes are outlined below under "Communications with the Board or Independent Directors".
+These processes are outlined below under "Communications with the Board or Independent Directors."